Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     Many modules have documentation.
 How is that integrated into the system?
 How/where do I go to find documentation on a particular module?
 If I'm installing from the command line, how do I get the documentation?

 **Heryandi**
-First 3 questions: No walkthrough yet, so I will need to write all these first.
-Once done, I can simply add a tab to the navigation bar for a link to the walkthrough.
-The link to the walkthrough page should probably be given in welcome email as well.
+First 3 questions: A walkthrough has been written and put into https://ec2-54-218-16-158.us-west-2.compute.amazonaws.com/guide/.

 Module documentation: There is a package page which can show the documentation as written by uploader.
 If this is not enough, then a link to external website can also be added.

 Command line documentation issues:
 - If the package is not installed yet, then we cannot do this.
-However, a small script which queries the site by using the XML-RPC API can definitely be written.
-If djangopypi2 currently doesn't support the necessary XML-RPC API yet, I don't think it will take long to implement it.
+However, a small script which queries the site for some information about package can definitely be written.
 - If package is already installed, the documentation will only be available on disk if the packager specifically set it to do so.
 I have added to the tutorial on how to do this.
 **Heryandi End**